|

 testing.
 On the second visit, usually a couple of weeks later, we

+meet again to talk about the results and recommendations.
 I can accept referrals from many sources including community providers,

 doctors or the justice system.
 Referrals can also come from parents